 Step 3: Beat the eggs with a fork, slowly pulling in flour.
 The dough will start to come together slowly.

 Step 4: Gather the dough with a bench scraper or your hands.
-And knead 10–15 minutes until smooth and elastic, adding a little extra flour only if sticky.
+Knead for 10 to 15 minutes until the dough is smooth and firm.
+Fresh pasta dough should be firm but pliable, not soft like bread dough.
+Add a little extra flour only if the dough is sticky.

 Step 5: Shape into a ball, wrap tightly in plastic wrap.
 Allow it to rest at room temperature 30 minutes to 3 hours.